1102131860/atm_sv/README.md

 - reset: reset internal state machines, counters, FIFO/buffer

-- selected: used when multiple devices share a bus, high means this interface is current granted by arbitor (not used in this project)
+- selected: used when multiple devices share a bus, high means this interface is current granted by arbitrator

 - ATMcell: ATM Cell Type (a data cell of 53 bytes ), the union of structure for ATM cells (NNI/UNI/Mem)